700-Calorie a Day - 100calsnacks

 To help you overcome this dilemma, this guide takes an honest look at the 700-calorie diet-its potential benefits, the risks you should be aware of, and practical tips to go about it safely if you wish to commit to it.

 Whether you’re considering this as a short-term solution or simply curious, let’s break it all down for you.
+Before diving into extreme calorie restriction, it's important to understand your baseline needs—read our guide on how many calories should I eat per day to determine what's right for your body.

 What Exactly Is The 700-Calorie Diet?